Why is my cat pooping outside the litter box? A vet's guide

 One of the most common reasons cats poop outside the litter box is an aversion to the litter box itself.
 Cats can be extremely picky about their litter boxes and even minor changes can cause them to stop using the box.

-If your cat is pooping outside the litter box and you have recently made some changes – such as buying a new type of litter or changing the location of the box – try reversing those changes first to see if this will encourage your cat to use the box again.
+If your cat is pooping outside the litter box and you have recently made some changes – such as trying new types of cat litter or changing the location of the box – try reversing those changes first to see if this will encourage your cat to use the box again.

 3. Litter box management